-Call the Tenant-Landlord Information Office (703) 228-3765 if you have questions.
+Call the Housing Information Center at (703) 228-3765 if you have questions.
 You should understand what is happening.
-Call them also, if you need help translating these materials.
+Call them also if you need help translating these materials.

-Call the Lawyer Referral Service (703) 228-3390 can offer the names of attorney’s who will speak to you initially for a nominal fee.
+Call the Lawyer Referral Service at (703) 228-3390 for attorneys who can speak to you for a nominal fee.